brettz9/shim/README.md

 I would also like to add an option to strip `require('!shim...')'` entirely without disturbing line numbers (e.g., to use in browser (or Node) which doesn't need shim code loaded or checked) and an option to convert to a genuine require without first checking whether the global exists or not (e.g., for IE-only (conditional-comment-loaded) shim file where one knows that the global is missing).

 (I'd also like to make such an equivalent plugin for [AsYouWish](https://github.com/brettz9/asyouwish/wiki/Developer-Guidelines#requirejs-priv-plugin) to support another needed-in-the-browser-but-not-the-server need.)

-# Configuration options

-`$baseUrl`: Set to a path such as "../shims".
-Defaults to "./shims" (a "shims" folder within the main baseUrl).
-If the path is suspected to have a protocol (by the presence of a colon character) or be an absolute path (by having a "/" at the beginning), the alias or path supplied with the `require([!shim...])` call will be appended along with ".js".
-Otherwise, the main config.baseUrl will be used and the shim $baseUrl appended to it.

-A trailing "/" is allowed but not required.

-`$pathDepth`: Set to "one" or "full" for an automatic file path namespacing; if set to "one", it will take the top-level parent object.
-For example, if the property is "Array.prototype.map" (e.g., `require(['shim!Array.prototype.map'])`) the shim plugin will look within a folder of the name "Array" for the file (as determined by $fileFormat which defaults to the full form, i.e., "Array.prototype.map.js") so it will look for a shim at "Array/Array.prototype.map.js".

-If set to "full", the automatic namespacing of the parent objects will be as deep as possible; using our previous example, it would lead to "Array/prototype/Array.prototype.map.js".
-One can leave off this property or set it to 'none' or 'default' to indicate no change from the default lack of automatic file path namespacing.

-If you already have a path prefix and apply this property, it will insert the automated path addition after your directory path.
-For example, if using `$pathDepth` set to "full" for `require(['shim!myShims/Array.prototype.map']);`, the resultant path would be: `myShims/Array/prototype/Array.prototype.map.js`.

-If an alias is set, this property will be ignored.

-`$fileFormat`: Must be set with `$pathDepth` to take effect.
-Set to "remainder", "full", or if $pathDepth is "full", it can also be set to "index".
-Defaults to "full".
-If set to "full", the file is expected to include the full object portion of the file name (e.g., "Array.prototype.map.js").
-If set to "remainder", the file name should drop the previous paths automatically namespaced by the $pathDepth property.
-For example, if $pathDepth had been "full", a $fileFormat of "remainder" would cause the plugin to look for a file name "map.js", whereas if the $pathDepth had been "one", a $fileFormat of "remainder" would cause the plugin to look for a file name "prototype.map.js".

-If an alias is set, this property will be ignored.

 # Todos